Class 10 > Science Class 10 > Chapter Notes: Electricity

 • In electric bulb, most of the power consumed by the filament appears a heat and a small part of it is radiated in form of light.

-(ii) it has high melting point (3380º C).
+(ii) It has a high melting point (3380º C).

-• The bulbs are filled with chemically inactive gases like nitrogen and argon to prolong the life of filament.
+• The bulbs are filled with chemically inactive gases like nitrogen and argon to prolong the life of the filament.

-• Fuse has low melting point.
+• The fuse has a low melting point.

 Electric Power: The rate at which electric energy is consumed or dissipated in an electric circuit.